scmorse/bitcoin-misc/sighash_proposal.md

 ## Build your own nHashType

-This document is the result of an IRC discussion from 4/7/15 with gmaxwell, tdryja, and StephenM347, on how to enable the bitcoin lightning network with a more fully featured set of SIGHASH flags.
+This document is the result of an IRC discussion from 4/7/15 with gmaxwell, tdryja, and myself (StephenM347), on how to enable the bitcoin lightning network with a more fully featured set of SIGHASH flags.

 The current set of SIGHASH parameters are defined by the [below code snippet](https://github.com/bitcoin/bitcoin/blob/v0.10.0/src/script/interpreter.h#L21-L28):